 - You were fired because your boss wanted to keep younger workers who are paid less.

 - You were turned down for a promotion, which went to someone younger hired from outside the company, because the boss says the company "needs new blood."

 - When company layoffs are announced, most of the persons laid off were older, while younger workers with less seniority and less on-the-job experience were kept on.

 - Before you were fired, your supervisor made age-related remarks about you, for example calling you such as that you were "over-the-hill," or "ancient."

-If any of these things have happened to you on the job, you may have suffered age discrimination.
+If any of these things have happened to you on the job, you may have suffered age discrimination." and such.